FAQ

 Will there be a medical record if I see a counsellor?

-As counselling services in Australia operate outside the medical model we are able to provide therapy without a medical record.
+As a benefit of counselling there will be no medical record as counsellors do not have reporting obligations.
 This is an advantage for those desiring privacy and confidentiality and for individuals concerned about a history of mental health issues impacting employment.

 What can I expect to happen in our counselling sessions?